nystudio107/seomatic/DOCS.md

 It implements [JSON-LD](https://developers.google.com/schemas/formats/json-ld?hl=en) microdata, [Dublin Core](http://dublincore.org) core metadata, [Twitter Cards](https://dev.twitter.com/cards/overview) core metadata, [Twitter Cards](https://dev.twitter.com/cards/overview) tags, [Facebook OpenGraph](https://developers.facebook.com/docs/sharing/opengraph) tags, [Humans.txt](http://humanstxt.org) authorship accreditation, and as well as HTML meta tags.

+To better understand how all of this metadata benefits your website, please read: [Promote Your Content with Structured Data Markup](https://developers.google.com/structured-data/)

 The general philosophy is that SEO Site Meta can be overridden by SEO Template Meta, which can be overridden by SEO Entry Meta, which can be overridden by dynamic SEO Twig tags.

 In this way, the SEO Meta tags on your site cascade, so that they are globally available, but also can be customized in a very granular way.